Sunday between 2 and 8 October, Year B

 Awaken people, give them life and purpose

-and show us how to be a hub of that life.
+and show us how to be a central part in that life.

 We ask you to reach into the lives of those on our hearts today:

 [especially… or brief pause]

 help us to be part of that change.

 wash over us and through us with your love

 then open our eyes to the real work you have for us.

 We ask you to change us Lord, taking our brokenness and making us whole.